 - “I’ve been pretty drawn to the ‘solopreneur’ notion.
 I’m realizing that I really feel flow when I’m in deep focus as opposed to social overstimulation.”

-Here are some in-demand paths that I’ve heard introverts and highly sensitive people (HSPs) say has been a good fit for their energy and natural flow (and there are many more options than these):
+Here are a few in-demand paths that I’ve heard introverts and highly sensitive people (HSPs) say has been a good fit for their energy and natural flow (and there are many more options than these):

 - Healing arts professionals (acupuncture, massage, hypnotherapy, etc.)